haoranzhu94/haoranzhu94.github.io/docs/index.md

 # In Progress

+- Extended Relaxation and Cutting-planes for Linear Programs with Complementarity Constraints <br>
+  with Alberto Del Pia and Jeff Linderoth. <br>

-- [Extended Relaxation and Cutting-planes for Linear Programs with Complementarity Constraints] <br>
+- Extended Relaxation and Cutting-planes for Linear Programs with Complementarity Constraints <br>
+  with Yuguang Wu and Xin Wang. <br>

+- New Classes of Facets for Complementarity Knapsack Problems <br>

+- Generalized Multi-cover Inequalities for Multiple Knapsack Sets <br>
   with Alberto Del Pia and Jeff Linderoth. <br>

 # Patent Application